 - Absorb dramatic landscapes as you hike and bike on the west coast of Ireland.

 - Travel back in time to Bronze Age and Celtic Ireland when you visit 3000 year old stonebuilt monuments.

 Adventure on the southern stretches of Ireland’s Wild Atlantic Way.
 Explore the Rebel, Kingdom and Banner counties of Cork, Kerry and Clare.
 Discover Ireland’s dramatic landscapes, visit ancient sites, and towns alive with culture, music and stories.

 ITINERARY & MAP

-- Day 4 - During day four of this adventure tour you will get a real sense of this region’s boundless energy and exquisite beauty.
+- Day 4 - Today you will get a real sense of this region’s boundless energy and exquisite beauty.
 The day begins with a cycle through the wonderful Killarney National Park and Muckross Gardens.
-On the cycle you may spot some of the Red Deer that roam the park or maybe even a White Tailed Eagle which have recently been reintroduced to Ireland.
-After lunch the tour travels west from Killarney to the salty fresh-air playground of Inch Beach where you can take a life affirming plunge in the Ocean.
-From here, the tour heads further west to the jewel of Kerry, Dingle.
-The tour stops here for the night.
+The cycle takes in much of the original national park, a beautiful waterfall and a circuit of Muckross Lake.
+After lunch the tour travels west from Killarney to the salty fresh-air playground of Inch Beach.
+Here you can take a life affirming plunge in the ocean.
+We then head further west to the jewel of Kerry, Dingle.
+Tonight’s accommodation is in Dingle.
 The small town of Dingle is perfect for a ramble.
 It has great local art and craft stores as well as excellent artisan cafes.